e271828e/Flight.jl/docs/notes/design/framework_spec.md

 engine's job ([§12.2][s12-2]).

-**The doctrinal line moves, and sharpens.** Absolute-first declaration as the default register stays rejected — it welds deployment rates into reusable definitions, and replicating relative structure through a shared base-period variable does not compose across independently authored assemblies (parameter-threading ceremony, cf. [§4.4][s4-4]).
+**The doctrinal line moves, and sharpens.** Absolute-first declaration as the default register stays rejected (rows 19, 186).
 What mid-tree anchors legitimize is
 narrower: **an absolute declaration inside a library type is legitimate when the rate is a fact about the modeled system, not a preference about the simulation.**
 A GPS receiver emitting at 1 Hz, a bus schedule, an ADC pipeline's fixed